In emergency situations, what should be a leader’s priority, the task at hand or family?

 The challenge came when monsoon rains swept the city and flooded numerous areas.
 Thus, the need to put in place relief operations for the affected people in the community we are responsible for.

-In the midst of my family’s situation, our group was required to show up early morning to participate on the relief operations.
-As a good leader, I did show up around 5 AM, though tired and sleepy and we went to flooded areas north of the capital to distribute relief goods.
+Though I would love to focus on the situation of my family.
+I did show up around 5 AM, though tired and sleepy, we went to flooded areas north of the capital to distribute relief goods.

-These made me think, however, of a dilemma that leaders face if they are not in a normal situation.
+These made me think, however, of a dilemma that leaders face when family crisis collide with call of duty.